MG HS SUV - Interior & comfort

 The MG HS has the most upmarket MG interior to date and it's well equipped

 The HS has MG's best interior yet, with improved materials and design that move it ever closer to more established rivals.
-The result is attractive and you'll certainly feel that the HS offers a lot of SUV for the money.
+The result is attractive and you'll certainly feel that the HS offers a lot of SUV for the money, even if it’s fairly easy to find some cheap-looking finishes.

 MG HS dashboard

-Trim levels are called Excite and Exclusive, and both come well equipped.
-Even Excite gets the 10.1-inch screen (with Apple CarPlay and Android Auto), keyless entry, synthetic leather upholstery and folding door mirrors.
-Excite also brings a rear-view camera, DAB radio and sat nav, while top-spec Exclusive brings leather seats, heated front seats, dual-zone climate control, LED headlights and a panoramic sunroof.
+Trim levels are now called SE and Trophy to match the MG4 EV (previously they were Excite and Exclusive), and both come well-equipped.
+Even SE gets the 10.1-inch screen (with Apple CarPlay and Android Auto), keyless entry and folding door mirrors.
+SE also brings a rear-view camera, navigation and parking sensors, while top-spec Trophy adds leather heated front seats, dual-zone climate control, an upgraded stereo, ambient lighting and privacy glass.

 MG is taking a similar approach to rival Japanese and Korean manufacturers by bundling lots of kit into each trim level, while offering very few optional extras.
-However, you can add the seven-speed DCT automatic gearbox to Excite and Exclusive trims for around £1,500 and doing so also adds adaptive cruise control and traffic jam assist.
+However, you can add the seven-speed DCT automatic gearbox to SE and Trophy trims for around £1,500 and doing so also adds adaptive cruise control and traffic jam assist.